kungfoo/kungfoo-slidedown/git-gud.md

 ## Tags

-The final object type are *tags*.

-Is a shorthand name for a specific commit.
+The final object type are *tags*, which are basically shorthand names for a specific commits.

     tag 167\0